 Originally from Connecticut, I have lived in Massachusetts since 1986.
-A graduate of the University of Bridgeport, I’ve led a 30 plus year career in retailing, half of that owning a business with my husband.
+A graduate of the University of Bridgeport, I had led a 30-plus year career in retailing, half of that owning a business with my husband at the time.
 As I aged, I relied heavily on Reiki as modalities to ground, and allowed myself to let go of day-to-day stress and to heal from injuries & trauma, both emotional & physical.

 It was when I added bodywork that I realized the possibility that if I could help people feel as good as I did after my treatments, then my life would have more fulfillment than I was experiencing.

 In 2003 I was diagnosed with breast cancer & I began truly questioning all aspects of my life.
-Where was the joy, why & how did I create disease in me, how can I improve my life & longevity?
+Where was the joy?
+Why (and how) did I create disease in me?
+How can I improve my life and my longevity?
 These questions opened my vision to allow myself to “do something different”.
-I was on the journey to truly saving my life.
+I was then on the journey to truly saving my life.

 I have continued & concentrated my education in therapeutic bodywork by attending Cranial Sacral Therapy seminars from the Upledger Institute and Myofascial Release seminars with John F Barnes.

-These modalities have led me to understand far deeper the complexities of our bodies and, in particular, our fascial system as we move through life, how we move, and the way that we do or do not.
+These modalities have led me to a far deeper understanding of the complexities of our bodies.
+Specifcally, our fascial system as we move through life, how we move, and the way that we do or do not.
 Fascia is collagenous fluid-filled fascicles that are ubiquitous throughout our body, surrounding all muscles, ligaments, tendons, organs, blood vessels.
-Shifting & changing constantly, losing their fluidity due to trauma of all kinds, these cause restrictions that can equal up to 2000lbs of pressure, yet will not image in any X-rays or scans due to the fluid nature of fascia & fluid.
+Shifting & changing constantly, losing their fluidity due to trauma of all kinds, these cause restrictions that can equal up to 2000 lbs of pressure, yet will not image in any X-rays or scans due to the fluid nature of fascia & fluid.
 This results in a diagnosis that is unsatisfying, “there is nothing wrong with you”, yet you are in pain, real pain.

 I hear you and I love what I do as we search together for the restrictions that prevent full movement.